Metaphysical grounding: Dependence “in virtue of”

 The central idea of metaphysical grounding is that certain facts or entities obtain in virtue of others.
 In such cases, the grounded depends for its existence, truth, or status on the ground in a way that is metaphysically prior and explanatory.
 Grounding is commonly treated as a relation between facts or propositions, though some philosophers extend it to include objects, properties, or other entities.
 This relation is said to capture a distinctive kind of metaphysical dependence—one that is neither causal nor merely nomological, but constitutive and explanatory in character.

+A distinction is typically made between grounding relations and other dependence relations, such as causation or realization.
+Grounding is often considered to be a form of non-causal determination or priority.
+Things which are less fundamental are grounded in things that are more fundamental.

+As another example, consider the property of being either even or prime.
+The number 4 has this property because it is even.
+Here "because" does not express a causal relation (where the cause precedes the effect in time).
+It expresses a grounding relation.
+The fact that the number 4 is even or prime is grounded in the fact that 4 is even.
+In other words, the first fact obtains in virtue of the second fact.

 Distinction from causation and supervenience

 Grounding is generally distinguished from causal dependence.
 Causation is typically understood as a temporally asymmetric, empirically discoverable relation between events; grounding, by contrast, is taken to be atemporal and non-empirical.
 For instance, while the melting of ice is caused by a rise in temperature, the existence of a singleton set is grounded in the existence of its sole member.
 These two modes of dependence differ in directionality, modality, and ontological scope.

 Grounding also contrasts with logical entailment and supervenience in being more fine-grained.
 While grounding implies entailment—if A grounds B, then necessarily, if A then B—the converse does not hold.
 Necessarily equivalent propositions need not stand in a grounding relation.
 For example, the propositions "2 + 2 = 4" and "the number of planets in the Solar System is 8" are both necessarily true, but neither grounds the other.
 This distinction is often framed in terms of grounding’s hyperintensionality: it is sensitive not just to truth-value or necessity, but to the manner in which facts are determined.